hiridavid/trial-and-error/README.md

 > ls `filename`

-searches for files with filename name in directory
+searches for files with 'filename' name in directory

 > ls -lah

-gives you all the items in the folder (-l long-listing format, -a shows all, -h shows file size in human-readable format)
+gives you all the items in directory (-l long-listing format, -a shows all, -h shows file size in human-readable format)

 > cat `filename`

-writes a file to the terminal (i think?)
+con**cat**enates & writes the content of a file to the terminal

 <br>